Star of the Circus

 Star of the Circus is a 1938 British drama film directed by Albert de Courville and starring Otto Kruger, Gertrude Michael and John Clements.
-It is a remake of the 1937 German circus film Truxa, itself based on a novel by Heinrich Seiler.
+It was written Hans H. Zerlett, Dudley Leslie, Elizabeth Meehan and John Monk Saunders, based on the novel by Heinrich Seiler, and is a remake of the 1937 German circus film Truxa.
 It was made at Elstree Studios.